-A graphic novel.
+A historical graphic novel.

+When sixteen year old Rosie and her mother leave the Boston suburbs and move to a little tourist town in Maine, she is understandably upset.
 Unfortunately for her, rural life turns out to be more exciting than expected.
 A bit too exciting, actually.

 I’ve always been fascinated by history, and Under the Apple Tree is a culmination of my love for storytelling and my need to share the amazing things I’ve discovered about both my hometown’s and my family’s pasts.